lmaughan921/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 >[!NOTE]
 >
->Dynamic videos are not supported on Brand Portal tenants integrated with AEM Author running on **[!UICONTROL Scene7Connect]** runmode.
+>Dynamic videos are not supported on Brand Portal tenants configured with AEM Author running on **[!UICONTROL Scene7Connect]** runmode.

 ## How are dynamic videos played? {#how-are-dynamic-videos-played}